mindsmiths/docs/docs/integrations/sms.md

 Here you can find more about how to use it, what exactly can you use it for and how can you set it up in your project.

 ## Core features
-- Sending fully-featured textual messages with or without shortening URL for the attached links to users
+- Sending fully-featured SMS textual messages with or without shortening URL for the attached links to users
+- Receiving SMS textual messages from users
 - Receiving delivery reports for messages sent (eg. PENDING, UNDELIVERABLE, DELIVERED, EXPIRED, REJECTED)

 ## Setup